kglw-dot-net/phase1/setlists/_posts/2023-02-25-northcote-theatre-melbourne.md

 #### Notes

-Notes: Gaia featured a drum solo by Cavs followed by an extended full band metal vamp.
+Gaia featured a drum solo by Cavs followed by an extended full band metal vamp.
 Slow Jam I contained Iron Lung teases.
 Lava, Gamma Knife and People-Vultures were on the [written setlist](https://www.reddit.com/r/KGATLW/comments/11bk10l/melbourne_25223/) as the final three songs but were not played.

 #### Recordings